 A: The nasal spray is an option for healthy children over age 2 who don't have asthma, chronic medical conditions that cause a suppression of the immune response, or other medical problems that might place them at increased risk for influenza complications.

 Sometimes doctors' practices run out of it, or they're not able to stock it every year.
-It is also not recommended for the 2017-2018 flu season.

 Q: How can a parent prepare a child for the flu shot, particularly if the child is afraid of injections?